artefactual/archivematica-docs/user-manual/access/access.rst

    * Descriptive metadata: if descriptive metadata is included by csv or entering in the user interface, the metadata will not display in AtoM in this workflow.
-   * SIPs with levels of description assigned using the :ref:`arranging for AtoM
-     <hierarchical-dip>` workflow - the levels of description will be ignored in
+   * SIPs with levels of description assigned using the :ref:`arranging for AtoM <arrangement>` workflow - the levels of description will be ignored in this workflow.
-     this workflow.

 1. Navigate to Archival Storage and search or browse for the AIP.
 Click on the